 Still unsure if becoming a perfusionist is the right career path?
 Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a perfusionist or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Perfusionist

-Perfusion training programs cover topics such as heart-lung bypass for adult, pediatric and neonatal patients, heart surgery, long-term use of heart-lung machines, monitoring patients who are on heart-lung machines, and autotransfusion (transfusion of a patient’s own blood or blood products back to himself).
+Perfusion training programs cover topics such as heart-lung bypass for adult, pediatric, and neonatal patients, heart surgery, long-term use of heart-lung machines, monitoring patients who are on heart-lung machines, and autotransfusion (transfusion of a patient’s own blood or blood products back to the patient).